In this guide, I’ll break down everything you need to know about Soberlink – the good, the bad, and the ugly.

 When alcohol monitoring is required as part of a custody case, Soberlink has several advantages over other forms of monitoring:

-- Soberlink results are court admissible and have been used in all 50 states for civil and criminal cases since 2011.
+- Soberlink results are court-admissible and have been used in all 50 states for Family Law cases since 2011.

 - It is an FDA -cleared medical device made in the United States that ensures professional accuracy and device reliability.

 - Testing can be conducted either during parenting time only or seven days a week.

 - Easy-to-understand and intuitive reporting make it more convenient to submit verification to family law courts.

 - Soberlink is the only system used in family law that has real-time facial recognition.

 - The devices have several technologies that create alerts when someone is trying to tamper with the device.

 - Soberlink also offers in-house compliance, a family law customer support team, and family law agreements to make sure both parents understand and agree to the terms before testing begins.